Skip to content

 FieldTypeDescription

-command_resultsCommandResult[]Results of automated commands (name, pass, output, exit_code)
+check_resultsGateCheckResult[]Results of automated checks (name, pass, output, exit_code)

 route_targetsstring[]Valid phases this gate can route work back to